Easy and quick Overnight Oats recipe for a nourishing breakfast!

-In my plight to have the best of both worlds (sleeping in and having a better breakfast for my husband), I came up with a solution:
+In my plight to have the best of both worlds (sleeping in and having a better breakfast for my family), I came up with this recipe.

-I can make this oatmeal recipe the night before and keep it in the fridge.
-Then my husband can grab it whenever he’s ready for it or even take it on the go.
+I can make this easy oatmeal recipe the night before and keep it in the fridge.
+Then my husband or I can can grab it whenever we're ready for breakfast.

-It’s fun trying out a new way to eat oatmeal, especially since it’s National Oatmeal month and we are all about celebrating food holidays whenever we can!
+It's fun trying out a new way to eat oatmeal, especially since it's National Oatmeal month and we are all about celebrating fun and random January holidays whenever we can!

 - 1 cup Quaker Oats Old-Fashioned Oats available at Target

 - ½ teaspoon chia seeds

 - 1 tsp. cinnamon (more or less to taste)